buley/personal/src/content/advice.md

 - *"When the people shall have nothing more to eat, they will eat the rich."* — Jean-Jacques Rousseau
 - *"The most effective way to destroy people is to deny and obliterate their own understanding of their history."* — George Orwell
 - *"Sometimes people don't want to hear the truth because they don't want their illusions destroyed."* — Friedrich Nietzsche
+- *"The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion."* — Albert Camus
+- *"In a time of universal deceit, telling the truth is a revolutionary act."* — George Orwell
+- *"The most dangerous man to any government is the man who is able to think things out for himself, without regard to the prevailing superstitions and taboos."* — H.L.
+Mencken
+- *"The price of apathy towards public affairs is to be ruled by evil men."* — Plato
+- *"To be governed is to be watched, inspected, spied upon, directed, law-driven, numbered, regulated, enrolled, indoctrinated, preached at, controlled, checked, estimated, valued, censured, commanded, by creatures who have neither the right nor the wisdom nor the virtue to do so."* — Pierre-Joseph Proudhon
+- *"The state is the coldest of all cold monsters."* — Friedrich Nietzsche
+- *"Anarchy is the mother of order."* — Pierre-Joseph Proudhon

 ## **Anarchy, Authority, and The Nature of Power**
 *Who rules?
 Who obeys?
 And why?*